Pakistan awaits China's decision on rollover of $2 bln loan -govt source | Law-Order

 - Pakistan

-China is working on a request by Pakistan to roll over a $2-billion loan that matured last week, a top finance ministry official told Reuters.
-The rollover is critical for the South Asian nation, as its foreign exchange reserves have dipped to just four weeks worth of imports at a time when it is locked in talks with the International Monetary Fund (IMF) to secure bailout funds.
+China is working on a request from cash-strapped Pakistan to roll over a $2-billion loan that matured last week, a top finance ministry official told Reuters, amid a stalemate in bailout talks with the International Monetary Fund (IMF).
+Such a rollover is critical for Pakistan, where foreign exchange reserves have dipped to just four weeks' worth of imports, at a time when it is seeking an IMF bailout tranche of $1.1 billion.

-"It is a work in progress," the official said in a text message on Wednesday, on condition of anonymity.
+"It is a work in progress," the official said in a text message on Wednesday, referring to the rollover of the Chinese loan, which matured on March 23.
 "Formal documentation is underway."
-A formal announcement will be made, the source added, but gave no further details.
-The loan matured on March 23.
+A formal announcement will be made, added the source, who spoke on condition of anonymity, without giving further details.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)